Health & Safety

 Xperitas recommends that everyone traveling to Latin America bring their own insect repellent and apply it often – always after sunscreen.
 Wearing loose-fitting, long-sleeved shirts and pants is also an effective way to avoid bites.

 The safety of travelers is Xperitas' first priority.
 While emergency situations are extremely rare, you can rest assured knowing that Xperitas is prepared in the following ways to assist our participants while traveling abroad:

 Xperitas staff are on call 24/7 while participants are traveling.
-After office hours (Monday-Thursday 8:30-4:30 pm CST), an on-call phone number is available to all group leaders and parents, and is answered by Xperitas staff.
+After office hours (Monday-Friday 8:30-4:30 pm CST), an on-call phone number is available to all group leaders and parents, and is answered by Xperitas staff.

 Xperitas staff regularly monitor the situation on-the-ground in all of the destinations to which we travel.
 We count on the U.S. State Department to provide up-to-date travel alerts and warnings, as well as our strong network of partners on the ground such as land operators and family stay coordinators.

 All travelers are registered with STEP, the U.S. State Department’s “Smart Traveler Enrollment Program.”
 By providing the U.S. State Department with the names, passport information and travel dates for each participant, we can count on the U.S. State Department’s assistance with any emergency situations and we receive routine updates about the destination.
 In this way we are aware of any impending situations that may affect Xperitas travel groups and can act quickly should any event warrant an early return to the U.S.

 All travelers are covered by Xperitas’ insurance which includes evacuation for groups who “are at risk of grave physical harm or death” due to a natural disaster or political instability while traveling abroad; please see item 28 in the Insurance FAQ document for more details.